 So we’ve determined that your bottle of wine won’t explode on a plane, and how to best package it to protect its delicious contents.
 But what exactly can you use to package and protect it?

-Yes, you can now buy gadgets for your wine to ensure its safety during travel.
-In this section, I’ll be covering several of the options that you can buy if you want to be 100% sure that your bottle is secure through the length of your travels.
+You can now buy gadgets specifically for keeping your wine safe during travel.
+In this section, I’ll cover several options you can pick up if you want to be 100% sure your bottle is secure through the length of your travels.

 Inflatable Bags for Packing Wine